baro

 "Your goal"

-Available OpenAI models (Mozaik 3.9): gpt-5.5, gpt-5.4, gpt-5.4-mini, gpt-5.4-nano.
+Available OpenAI models (Mozaik 3.10): gpt-5.5, gpt-5.4, gpt-5.4-mini, gpt-5.4-nano.
 Available Claude models (via Claude Code): opus, sonnet, haiku.
+Available Codex models: whatever your Codex CLI session is configured for (typically gpt-5.5).

 If you want one model pinned across every phase, use --model instead — it overrides every per-phase default: